Volunteer in Cambodia

 We hold a one day orientation session.
 It takes place on the first Monday of your volunteering placement.
 The itinerary for the orientation including: introduction, getting around in Cambodia, Cambodian history, practical information, cultural dos and don’ts, a basic Khmer language lesson, group discussions, market exploration, lunch, mobile phone and/or sim card purchase, city tour and welcome dinner at a Khmer restaurant.

-Working in a School/Childcare
+Working in a School/Childcare (from 1 week)

 The Cambodian government is currently not able to provide all its citizens with education.
 Both young children and adults are keen to develop their skills, especially English, as a way out of poverty.
 This has led to a large requirement for volunteers to help teach specific skills, including English, but also computer literacy, mathematics and arts, among others.